SLPs: Practical Therapy Techniques for Persistent and Resistant Speech Sound Errors

 - Help students analyze their own “S” production using visual tools and learn to evaluate “S” and “Z” correctly at all levels of difficulty (isolation, words, sentences, conversation)

-- Discover how to intervene early, directly and indirectly to reduce the number of children who have speech sound errors in need of therapy … Discover what speech RtI levels look like in a successful intervention program
+- Discover how to intervene early, directly and indirectly to reduce the number of children who have speech sound errors that require extensive therapy … Discover what speech RtI levels look like in a successful intervention program

 - Master screening and periodic intervention techniques that can save hours of therapy over the long haul

-- Learn language-based techniques to improve multiple speech sound errors simultaneously … Provide fast, targeted intervention for typical “S” and “Z” errors and for consonant cluster errors
+- Learn language-based techniques to improve multiple speech sound errors simultaneously … Provide fast, targeted intervention for typical speech sound errors and for consonant cluster errors

 A Message From Your Seminar Leader